IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-eukaryotic-cell/index.md

 ---

-{{< video src="content/vce-biology/photos/its-an-organelle.mp4" controls="yes" >}}

-For truly *truly* unbelievably terrible VCE Biology songs check out: [VCE Bio ninja](http://vce.bioninja.com.au/additional-resources/biology-songs/)
+### This lesson is all about the wonderful ways in which the Eukaryotic cell is able to organise and coordinate complicated chemical reactions.
+In short, organelles and membranes.

 ## Learning Objectives:

 *By the end of this session you should be able to:*

-- [ ]  Correctly label essential components of Eukaryotic cells *(plasma membrane, ribosomes, endoplasmic reticulum, Golgi apparatus, vesicles)*
+- Correctly label essential components of Eukaryotic cells *(plasma membrane, ribosomes, endoplasmic reticulum, Golgi apparatus, vesicles)*
-- [ ]  Define the roles of essential components of Eukaryotic cells *(plasma membrane, ribosomes, endoplasmic reticulum, Golgi apparatus, vesicles)*
+- Define the roles of essential components of Eukaryotic cells *(plasma membrane, ribosomes, endoplasmic reticulum, Golgi apparatus, vesicles)*
-- [ ]  Predict the mode of transport of a substance across the cell membrane when given relative size and polarity (in particular, whether a substance is likely to be able to directly cross the plasma membrane - or whether it is going to need a protein)
+- Predict the mode of transport of a substance across the cell membrane when given relative size and polarity (in particular, whether a substance is likely to be able to directly cross the plasma membrane - or whether it is going to need a protein)
-    - [ ]  (Bonus) Agree that cells are very cool
+    - (Bonus) Agree that cells are very cool

-Associated VCAA Study Design Dot Points:                                                                                           *- the role of different organelles including ribosomes, endoplasmic reticulum, Golgi apparatus and associated vesicles in the export of a protein product from the cell through exocytosis                                                                                   - the fluid mosaic model of the structure of the plasma membrane and the movement of hydrophilic and hydrophobic substances across it based on their size and polarity*
+### Associated VCAA Study Design Dot Points:
+*- the role of different organelles including ribosomes, endoplasmic reticulum, Golgi apparatus and associated vesicles in the export of a protein product from the cell through exocytosis*
+*- the fluid mosaic model of the structure of the plasma membrane and the movement of hydrophilic and hydrophobic substances across it based on their size and polarity*

----

-## **Why cells are cool as (~5 mins)**
+## **Why cells are cool as**

 ![vce-biology/photos/Zoom_plant_cell.png](photos/Zoom_plant_cell.png)